Prepare for Entry-Level Work as a Nursing Assistant

 Grads are prepared to apply to take the Washington State Nursing Assistant certification test.
 Over 90 percent of North’s graduates pass the exam, and all grads seeking employment have been hired.

-Clinicals are held at one of three area Skilled Nursing Facilities: Ballard Care and Rehabilitation, Ida Culver House Broadview, and Richmond Beach Rehabilitation — supervised by an NSC clinical instructor and paired with an experienced nursing assistant, caring for residents of different ages and varied needs.
+Clinicals are held in a variety of Skilled Nursing Facilities: Aegis on Madison, Bothell Health Care, Ballard Care and Rehabilitation, Ida Culver House Broadview, and Park West — supervised by an NSC clinical instructor and paired with an experienced nursing assistant, caring for residents of different ages and varied needs.

 Three experienced/highly qualified instructors teach as a team in the NA-C program.
 You have access to a state-of-the-art nursing lab, and a password-protected Web site to review and practice nursing assistant skills during the program and prior to state testing.
 There are additional opportunities to take prerequisites and be part of a separate pool of applicants for North’s LPN program.